-- b.
-The judgment has been expunged, sealed, or otherwise removed; or - c.
+- 1. There is a post-trial motion or an appeal pending, or - 2.
+The judgment has been expunged, sealed, or otherwise removed; or - 3.
 The charges were dismissed or set aside as a result of participation and completion of a first offender, deferred adjudication, or other program.